Unilayer/Launchpad/README.md

 - uint256 releaseTime - time for withraw LP tokens

  NOTE: Price needs to be passed inverted multiplied by a BASE of 100000, for instance if price is 0.005 per ETH you pass as parameter (1/0.005)*BASE

+ # Testing

+ before run the testing you need to compile

+ `npm run compile`

+ Then copy all drafts/builds artifacts to build/contracts generated folder in order to Uniswap artifacts be recognized

+ `npm run test `